blue-luke/non-alc/README.md

 ## Existing blockers

 - Creating a drink requires knowing the manufacturer id.
 Without a front end to fetch and store this, how can the user know what the manufacturer id is?
+- Solve this by taking manufacturer name as a parameter, then calling set_manufacturer, finding the manufacturer's ID, and defining the manufacturer params in light of this

 ## Paths (for command line)